WingTillDie/youtube-video-length/README.md

 ## Disclaimer

 Please note that this script uses the YouTube Data API, and you need to abide by the API usage policies set by YouTube.
 It's recommended to refer to the [YouTube API Terms of Service](https://developers.google.com/youtube/terms/api-services-terms-of-service) and ensure compliance with their requirements.

+## License

+This script is provided as-is and is subject to the terms of the [LICENSE](LICENSE) file.
+Use it responsibly and at your own risk.